alexs2112/MonoRogue/Roadmap.md

 ### **Roadmap:**
- * General gameplay things
-    * Difficulty settings, should affect the rate at which food and enemies spawn.
-Move populating the dungeon to last, otherwise it will affect the rest of the dungeon generation

  * Redo how notifications are handled
     * A new class that are sent to the world and parsed by the player if the player is in sight of it.
     * Subclasses of Notification to handle different things.
 Thinking "Door" "Attack" "Speech"